Jobs on campus, based on financial need

 - Approvals for participation in the program are issued by e-mail within 10 business days of receiving a completed application and no later than the job posting date of the term.

 - Approvals are issued in three categories: Quebec (Q), Rest of Canada (C) and International (I).
 Please remember which category you have been approved for as you will need to apply for positions in the same approval category.

 - Approval is conditionally granted for the entire academic year in the term that all the eligibility requirements are met.
 All eligibility criteria must be maintained for the full period of approved Work-study participation.
 Eligibility is verified throughout the term and students who are no longer eligible will not be able to participate.
 If you have experienced a change in circumstances, please contact the Financial Aid and Awards Office.

-If you are hired under the Work-study program, your employer will negotiate your salary and arrange for payment directly with you.
-They will also let us know that you’ve been hired and the position is filled.
+If you are hired under the Work-Study program, your employer will negotiate your salary and arrange for payment directly with you.
+They will also let the Financial Aid and Awards Office know that you’ve been hired and the position is filled.

-All Work-study positions are Casual appointments as defined in the Human Resources Introduction and Definitions Policy HR1.
+All Work-Study positions are Casual appointments as defined in the Human Resources Introduction and Definitions Policy HR1.

-Please remember, you must maintain ALL the program eligibility requirements throughout the entire period you are working in a Work-study position.
+Please remember, you must maintain ALL the program eligibility requirements throughout the entire period you are working in a Work-Study position.
 Eligibility is verified per semester and ineligible students will not be able to participate in the program.
-If you have experienced a change in circumstances, please let us know as soon as possible.
+If you have experienced a change in circumstances, please advise the Financial Aid and Awards Office as soon as possible.

 Frequently asked questions